This Photo Of North West's Fabulous

 Fortunately for the toddler, Kim was seemingly too busy laughing to be mad that sending North to her room didn't have the punitive effects she had planned.

-Where was Northie's younger brother Saint during all of this?
-Her look-alike sibling (fans were unable to tell whether a recent photo Kim posted was of Saint or North) was probably not invited along to North's Very Special Spa, if only because timeouts are typically battled solo.
+Where was Nortie's younger brother Saint during all of this?
+North's lookalike sibling (fans were unable to tell whether a recent photo Kim posted was of Saint or North) was probably not invited along to North's Very Special Spa, if only because timeouts are typically battled solo.
 However, given the pair's mother's love of pampering, I'm sure the two will one day find themselves hanging out while receiving their very first vampire facials.

 Props to North for using her time under lockdown to relax and reflect.
 This kid already knows how to channel her calm — I can't help but be a little bit impressed.